Analyzing SPDR Series Trust SPDR S&P Biotech ETF's Unusual Options Activity | Benzinga

 Analyzing SPDR Series Trust SPDR S&P Biotech ETF's Unusual Options Activity

-SPDR Series Trust SPDR S&P Biotech ETF (NYSE:XBI) shares experienced unusual options activity on Monday.
-The stock price moved up to $128.14 following the option alert.
+SPDR Series Trust SPDR S&P Biotech ETF (NYSE:XBI) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $124.94 following the option alert.

 - Trade Type: PUT